nileane/TangerineUI-for-Mastodon/README.md

 tangerineui-purple: styles/tangerineui-purple.scss    | **new**
 ```

 3. **Add a human-friendly name (optional).** You can edit each desired language's locale file in `config/locales/[lang].yml` to add a localized string name for Tangerine UI.
-You need to do this for every language you expect your users to use, otherwise, in their themes list, they will see the unlocalized `themeName` ("tangerineui"), instead of a human-friendly theme name ("Tangerine UI").
+You need to do this for every language you expect your users to use.
+Otherwise, in their themes list, they will see the unlocalized `themeName` ("tangerineui"), instead of a human-friendly theme name ("Tangerine UI").

 ```yml
 themes: